FAIRplus/the-fair-cookbook/docs/content/recipes/ontology-robot-recipe.md

 The main purpose of this recipe is:

 > Building an **application ontology** from source ontologies using ROBOT via a sustainable dynamic pipeline to allow seamless integration of source ontology updates.
 An **application ontology** is a semantic artefact which is developed to answer the needs of a specific application or focus.
 Thus it may borrow terms from a number of reference ontologies, which can be extremely large but whose broad coverage may not be required by the application ontology.
-Yet, it is critical to keep the application ontology synchronized with the reference ontologies imports are made from.
-We aim to document how a certain level of automation can be achieved
+Yet, it is critical to keep the application ontology synchronized with the reference ontologies that imports are made from.
+We aim to document how a certain level of automation can be achieved.

 :bulb: Ontology population process is out of the scope of the recipe.